MikeHopley/ftl-ships-strategy/index.md

 You have three empty system slots to fill, so try to buy your first system a little earlier than usual.
 [Defence drones cover this ship poorly](https://i.imgur.com/CEsuzYp.jpg), as weapons are vulnerable.

 Crew positions are hard to decide.
 Crystal crew are slow to move around this sprawling ship, so there’s an argument for putting them on piloting and engines.
 But you might want to board with them later; they also have a 17% penalty to fire-fighting.
-On balance, I prefer the default positions (Humans on piloting and engines).

 You have no blue options for distress beacons in sector 1, so prefer unmarked beacons.

-### Balance Mod

-The Crystal weapons can distract defence drones, allowing hacking to slip through.
-Crystal Vengeance sells for 20.

 ## Crystal B

 Pre-vent the cloaking room, as it’s a long way from your other stations.
-You might even want to pre-vent weapons.
+You might even pre-vent weapons.

+Consider delaying shield upgrades slightly.
 You cannot touch Zoltan ships initially, and can cripple but not kill automated ships.
-In the worst possible case, you could be forced into a Zoltan sector 2 where you’ll have to run from many fights.
-Cloaking also provides good defence, so consider delaying shield upgrades in the hope of finding a weapon.
+In the worst possible case, you could be forced into a Zoltan sector 2.
+Crystal Lockdown makes you very safe in most fights, and cloaking adds more safety.
+You also have 40 scrap from Crystal Vengeance.

 If you are without weapons in a Rebel sector or Uncharted Nebula, consider buying clone bay so you can kill automated ships.
 Same goes for Abandoned sectors (although an upgraded teleporter will work there, with careful play).